Rajath-Raj/pravah_flood_detection/README.md

 ## 📋 Project Overview

 **Pravah** is a beginner-friendly machine learning project for learning data science fundamentals.
-Pravah is a beginner-friendly machine learning project for learning data science fundamentals.
 This project focuses on building a binary classification model to predict the severity of a flood event using a range of geographical and meteorological features.

 🎯 Learning Goals